SE-UP/RSE-UP/_sources/chapters/snakemake_continued.md

 ## Next steps

-It would be best if you start doing some of the exercises now, especially the exercises related to working with files and outputs before going to the next section! *TODO* insert link
+It would be best if you start doing some of the [exercises](https://se-up.github.io/RSE-UP/exercises/snakemake.html) now, especially the exercises related to working with files and outputs before going to the next section!